hyperledger/iroha/docs/source/develop/api/commands.rst

 Three cases:

     Case 1.
-When transaction creator wants to set account detail to other person's account and he or she has permission `can_set_detail <../permissions.html#can-set-detail>`_.
+When transaction creator wants to set account detail to other person's account and creator has permission `can_set_detail <../permissions.html#can-set-detail>`_.

     Case 2. `can_set_my_account_detail <../permissions.html#can-set-my-account-detail>`_ was granted to transaction creator in order to allow them to set account details of the target account.